 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The School H&S policy can be accessed at http://stockbridgeprimary.co.uk/our-school/policies/
+The School H&S policy can be accessed on the school server and is displayed on the Health & Safety noticeboard in the staff room as well as on the school website http://stockbridgeprimary.co.uk/our-school/policies/.